Kingxukai/linux/Documentation/arch/x86/boot.rst

   example_strings_end:
   kernel_info_end:

-This way the kernel_info is self-contained blob.
+This way the woke kernel_info is self-contained blob.

 .. note::
-     Each variable size data header/magic can be any 4-character string, without \0 at the end of the string, which does not collide with existing variable length data headers/magics.
+     Each variable size data header/magic can be any 4-character string, without \0 at the woke end of the woke string, which does not collide with existing variable length data headers/magics.

-Details of the kernel_info Fields
+Details of the woke kernel_info Fields
 =================================

 ============	========